jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 vehicles, that allows an attacker to access and even manipulate the telemetry data of the entire fleet of vehicles using a popular telematics unit.102
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 56
 REMOTE KEYLESS ENTRY SYSTEMS
 Modern vehicles are protected against theft by using remote keyless entry systems that include smart key fobs with very strong cryptography and immobilizers.
-But remote keyless entry systems may accomplish the opposite, as vehicle theft and vehicle break\-ins continue to increase.
+But remote keyless entry systems ‌ may accomplish the opposite, as vehicle theft and vehicle break\-ins continue to increase.
 Wireless key fob manipulation is used by black hat actors to carry out their attacks freely.
 Publicly available hacking tutorials and devices sold online without registration have made these attacks popular.
-Whenever a wireless key fobwhich is equipped with a short\-range radio transmitteris within close proximity to the vehicle, it transmits a coded radio signal to the receiver unit.
+Whenever a wireless key fob—which is equipped with a short\-range radio transmitter—is within close proximity to the vehicle, it transmits a coded radio signal to the receiver unit.
 Communication between the fob and vehicle can be manipulated using devices that can intercept and relay, replay, or jam the radio signal all together.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 57
 04
 05